This policy is for members of the Governing Board. Last updated December 2016.

 Cochrane has a comprehensive travel insurance policy in place for those travelling on Cochrane business and so no separate cover should be taken without prior consultation with the Head of Finance and Core Services.
 Appropriate documentation regarding travel insurance should be provided to you by the Cochrane prior to travel.

-Cochrane will endeavour to book accommodation for members at mid-year meetings and Colloquia, to take advantage of block booking discounts.
+Cochrane will endeavour to book accommodation for members at Governance Meetings and Colloquia, to take advantage of block booking discounts.
 Where this service is not available, members are expected to choose from hotels which have negotiated special rates for the events, or hotels where the rates are at an equivalent charge to the event hotels.

 10.1 Type of accommodation